 This is a variation of our grain salad base recipe.
 Quinoa is a versatile grain and is just as easy to make as rice, has great texture, and is full of fiber and protein.
 Does it get any better than that??
 This sweet potato quinoa salad has lots of sweet flavors – sweet potatoes, dates, and apples.
 A homemade lemon vinaigrette balances the flavors out just right!

 Culinary Tips for the Best Quinoa Salad

-- Sweet Potato: diced pumpkin, butternut squash, acorn squash, red kuri squash, or kabocha squash would all make great substitutions.
+- Sweet Potato: diced pumpkin, butternut squash, acorn squash, red kuri squash, or kabocha squash all make great substitutions.

-- Red Onion: substitute diced shallot.
+- Red Onion: substitute shallot.